Utah Deaf History and Culture

 1960s: Under the leadership of Dr. Grant B. Bitter, a renowned oral and mainstream education advocate, Utah's movement to mainstream all Deaf children in the 1960s played a significant role, earning him the title of 'Father of Mainstreaming.'
 Dr. Bitter championed mainstreaming for all Deaf children, leading to its widespread acceptance in 1975 with the passage of Public Law 94-142, now known as the Individuals with Disabilities Education Act.
 His daughter, Colleen, was born deaf in 1954, which inspired his dedication to the advancement of both oral and mainstream education.

 The dual-track program changed its approach to potential teachers from sign language to oral communication.
 It prioritized speech as the primary mode of communication for Deaf students in classrooms.
 The administrators at the Utah School for the Deaf considered the dual-track program to be more advantageous than a single-track system (The Utah Eagle, February 1968; Wight, The Ogden Standard-Examiner, October 19, 1970).
 According to them, the oral program required a "pure oral mindset."
 In 1968, the Utah School for the Deaf was one of the few residential schools in the country to offer an exclusively oral program for elementary students (The Utah Eagle, February 1968).
 By 1973, the Utah School for the Deaf was the only school in the United States that provided parents and Deaf students with both methods of communication through the dual-track system (Laflamme, The Ogden Standard-Examiner, September 5, 1973).
+While the emphasis on a "pure oral mindset" aimed to facilitate integration into the hearing world, it often marginalized the rich cultural identity of Deaf individuals.
+Critics argued that a dual-track system not only validates sign language as a legitimate form of communication but also fosters a more inclusive environment that respects diverse linguistic backgrounds.

 Picture